nmelgar/to_do_list_php/README.md

-# To-Do-List-PHP-
+# To-Do-List-PHP
 A CRUD To do list app.
+This was a persona project to learn more about PHP, SQL and BOOTSTRAP. <br>
-This To Do List was created using PHP, HTML, CSS, BOOTSTRAP and SQL.
+This To Do List was created using PHP, HTML, CSS, BOOTSTRAP and SQL. <br>
-I followed a tutorial to learn about how it works and how to create it.
+I followed a tutorial to learn about how it works and how to create it. <br>

+nmelgar